yashcoincade/staking-pool/README.md

 Transitions
 ```
-Deployed - smart contract deployed to the network and ownership transferred to organization owner address
+Deployed - smart contract deployed to the network or terminate() called when in Initialized state

 Initialized - init() function executed